jackie247s/article-angular/README.md

 # Article Manager Angular

 ## Api
-Make sure the api is running on your local server on port `3000` before starting the app
+Make sure the api is running on your local server on port `3000` before starting the app.
+You can clone it from this [link](https://github.com/jackie247s/article-api)

 ## Installation
 After cloning the repository, run `npm install` on the cli to install all necessary packages